nnvij/Twitter-Sentiment-Analysis-BigData/README.md

 ## Problem Statement:
 - Collect tweets using Twitter Api by launching an AWS EC2 instance, stream the tweets using Kinesis firehose and store the data in AWS S3 bucket.
-- Built a classification model to classify sentiment of each tweet.
+- Built a binary classification model to classify sentiment of each tweet (positive or negative) .
 - Build a Quicksight dashboard for the data collected and also predictions from the classification model.

 ### Tools used: